LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 there are guests allowed.
 But they can't decide anything or delegate any work to the team.

+There are some other people that are indirectly involved in the project.
+They are generally called **Stakeholder**.
+The most important ones are:

+- Customer
+- User
+- Management

 There are two kind of people involved in a project.
 In Scrum jargon they are called Chickens and Pigs.
 This roles are based on a comic strip: